Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally

-The above results provide an initial, yet surface-level diagnosis of AI anthropomorphism among sampled users.
-Relying solely on survey questions about pre-determined, theoretical aspects about what constitutes human-likeness ignores peculiarities of the users' perspectives, which can emerge during the interaction with a novel and changing technology like AI.
-While the capabilities of AI systems are advancing at an unprecedented speed, existing anthropomorphism scales emerged from a vastly different technological reality (e.g., from anthropomorphizing robots or other machines), where constraints in anthropomorphism were often due to limitations in system competence; a constraint now diminishing as AI capabilities advance.
-Thus, to attain a more in-depth view of what users pay attention to when they anthropomorphize AI, we conducted a qualitative text analysis of user feedback after the interaction.
-In this feedback, participant were asked to explain what, if anything, about the AI system \textit{made them feel they were talking to a human, and conversely, what made them feel they were not} (Methods).
+The social capabilities of AI systems are quickly advancing, and existing anthropomorphism scales emerged during a technological era when constraints on machines' human-likeness were much more obvious.
+Relying solely on theory-driven survey items to measure AI anthropomorphism, a process that unfolds within users during and after interaction, risks overlooking particularities that emerge during open-ended interactions with a novel technology like AI.
+The above results thus provide an initial, if surface-level diagnosis of AI anthropomorphism.
+To attain a more in-depth view of what users pay attention to when they evaluate the human-likeness of AI, we conducted a qualitative text analysis of open-ended user feedback after the interaction.
+Users were asked to say what, if anything, about the AI system \textit{made them feel they were talking to a human, and conversely, what made them feel they were not} (Methods).